Well over a year since COVID-19 heavily disrupted our lives, we are slowly seeing a return to something more like a pre-COVID world.

 As you can see from these factors, students are highly pragmatic in their decision-making when it comes to selecting an institution, considering both the quality of education as well as the comparative costs.
 This is no doubt linked to the increasing internationalisation and competitiveness of the education industry, giving Chinese international students an abundance of options.

-While safety has always been a big priority for students, in the wake of the COVID-19 crisis (which has also brought about a rise in anti-foreign rhetoric), we expect this to become even more of a concern.
-Institutions should therefore consider how to use their content to reassure students about security and safety measures they can offer, as well as access to healthcare.
+While safety has always been a big priority for students, the COVID-19 crisis (which also brought about a rise in anti-foreign rhetoric), has heightened safety concerns.
+While this may recede somewhat as COVID does, institutions should still pay some heed to incorporating content that reassures students about security and safety measures that will be in place during their studies as well as access to healthcare.

 Lifecycle of a Chinese international student